 Skin type Use Price

-African Goat Skin Medium thickness skin that are used on djembes and ashikos $100
+Thin Goat Skin Thin skin that are used on djembes and ashikos under 10 inches $85 for under 10 inch drums

 Rope replacement If your rope is deemed too fragile or if you wish to just replace the rope all together, I have nylon core pure black djembe rope. $20